forax/lazylr/README.md

 ### Transforming to an AST using an Evaluator

-Lazy LR uses an `Evaluator<T>` to transform the parse tree into your desired result, usually an AST (Abstract Syntax Tree), but you can also evaluate productions directly.
+Lazy LR uses an `Evaluator` to transform the parse tree into your desired result, usually an AST (Abstract Syntax Tree), but you can also evaluate productions directly.

 Using Java Records makes for a concise AST: